hal1984/Dijkstra-swift/README.md

 As it's a new feature, I hope in the future release of xCode they will improve perfomance, but for the moment I'm a bit disappointed...

+Note: Following this [tweet](https://twitter.com/SwiftDevs/status/474988521623916544) the tests were run with the -OFast optimization flag

 ### Roadmap

 * Add test in the code, for instance if all the edges doesn't have the same distances dimension, it will crash